 I’ve noticed something paradoxically interesting across social media platforms.
 When you focus solely on growing an audience for the benefit of your business, it is often a long-hard climb.
 However, when you shift toward focusing on using social media to genuinely help others, the business itself tends to benefit.

-2. Draw strength from those you’ve connected with.
+2. Draw strength from those with whom you’ve connected.

 “I take the strength of those thousands of supporters with me throughout my day, and any time I wonder if I’m strong enough or good enough for something, I remember your support and it gives me strength to face anything or anyone.” ~ Eli Fennell